International Politics Summer School

 Applicants choose one course from:

-• Critical Approaches to African Politics - Accepting late applications
+• Critical Approaches to African Politics - closed to new applications

-• Latin American Political Economies: Past, Present, and Future - Accepting late applications
+• Latin American Political Economies: Past, Present, and Future - closed to new applications

-• Politics in the Middle East and North Africa - Accepting late applications
+• Politics in the Middle East and North Africa - closed to new applications

-• Power, Resources and Political Identity in Russia and the Former Soviet Union - Accepting late applications
+• Power, Resources and Political Identity in Russia and the Former Soviet Union - closed to new applications

 See "Programme details", below, for seminar descriptions.
-Each seminar has five two-hour meetings per week, and classes will usually contain no more than 15 students.
+Each seminar usually contains no more than 15 students.

 Contact hours